oracle-livelabs/oci-core/oci-cli/oci-cli/cli-cleanup.md

      ![](images/confirmremoveroute.PNG " ")

-6. Locate your VCN, and click into the details page.
-Locate Internet Gateways.
+6. Go back to details page of your VCN.
+Locate **Internet Gateways** on the left under **Resources**.
 Click Terminate on your Internet Gateway that you created.
-It will prompt if you are sure to delete, click Terminate.
+It will prompt if you are sure to delete, click **Terminate**.

      ![](images/findigw.PNG " ")